 Keller Williams is in the midst of a huge tour that’s stopping in for two upcoming Upstate NY performances in Albany at Skyloft on October 24 and in Syracuse at Westcott Theater on October 25.
 Keller has been touring extensively this year in support of the release of his latest album, Add.
-NYS Music was lucky enough to catch Keller for a brief interview during his busy tour schedule.
+NYS Music was lucky enough to catch Keller Williams for a brief interview during his busy tour schedule.
 He was very down to earth and easy to talk to.
 We quickly digressed from talking about his tour to talking about his favorite shows at Red Rocks and Phish at Lockn‘.

 Williams’ upcoming record, SPEED, features his bluegrass outfit Keller & The Keels (Williams on vocals, along with progressive flatpicker Larry Keel and bassist Jenny Keel) as they reinterpret popular songs in their trademark psychedelic Appalachian bluegrass style.
 Some of the covers heard on SPEED include Fiona Apple’s “Criminal,” Kacey Musgraves’ “Slow Burn,” Weezer’s “Island In The Sun,” and many more.
 SPEED is the trio’s third collaboration together, following their 2006 release Grass and 2012’s all-covers album Thief.